 “Do you know the model number?”

 *Inaudible groan on the other end of the phone.*

 I can’t tell you how many times I’ve been party to this same conversation, but if I had a quarter for every one….

 Companies like Hewlett Packard (HP), Brother, Sony, Dell, Lexmark, Canon, Okidata, etc. manufacture hundreds of different printers, all with distinctly different model numbers.
-These model numbers are necessary for identifying specific printers and correctly pairing them with ink and toner cartridges.
+These model numbers are necessary for identifying specific printers and pairing them with the correct ink or toner cartridges.
 It is important to know your printer’s model number because…

 I think you get the picture.